pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli connection test [COMMAND-OPTIONS]

-      Execute a predefined WBEM request.
+      Test current connection with a predefined WBEM request.

       This executes a predefined request against the current WBEM server to confirm that the connection exists and is working.